Siddhanta-10/GRA/README.md

 ## :sparkles: Features
 * Detect gestures: To detect hand gestures with acceptable accuracy.
 * Carryout function: Perform keystrokes when a gesture is detected.
 For example: Show/Hide desktop (Win + D), switch between applications (Alt + Tab) and switch between virtual desktops (Ctrl + Win + ←/→)
-* Provide a GUI to view/change what each gesture can do.
 <br>

 ## :nut_and_bolt: Behind the scenes